carl-woodward-mcafee/octo-coding-test/kernel/README.md

 1. Define your own linked list data structure and algorithms for each NOTE: you must not use LIST_ENTRY.
 1. Add the `TRACK_FILE` request to the linked list `track_file_list_head_` in a thread safe manner.
 1. In a worker thread thread open the file provided in the `TRACK_FILE` structure and remove the item from the list in a thread safe manner.
 1. Release allocated resources.

-Please note that the linked list code has not yet been written, please use `LIST_ENTRY` or write your own.
+Please note that the linked list code has not yet been written, please do not use `LIST_ENTRY`, please write your own.
 Also, do **note** that the linked list may be accessed by code running a `DISPATCH_LEVEL/DPC_LEVEL`.

+Finally, we strongly encourage the use of Windows kernel-safe C++ for this test.

 ## Task Requirements
 The driver must compile, but we will not be testing the driver as part of this test.